WisamTa/Supplement-Store/README.md

 To handle payments within the website ensure that you have set this up a guide on how this can be done can be found [here](https://stripe.com/docs/payments/accept-a-payment#web-collect-card-details).

 # Marketing

+# # Business Model

+The business model used for the Supplement store would be a B2C (Business to Customer), this is due to the business selling products directly to the customer through the platform.
+The target market for these products are users:

+- Who have access to a credir card.
+- Looking to purchase popular food supplement.

+Customers who are buying products from Supplement Store should be able to:

+- Easily view and purchase  products from the site.
+- Easily navigate and search for products they wish to purchase.

 ## sitemap.xml
 ***